peak-js/peak/documentation/docs/guide/routing.md

 # Routing

-Peak.js includes an optional built-in router that integrates seamlessly with the History API.
+Peak.js includes an optional built-in router that integrates with the History API.
 The router allows you to create single-page applications (SPAs) with client-side navigation while maintaining clean, bookmarkable URLs.

 ## Basic Routing Setup